vespa-engine/cloud/ops-use-cases.md

 ## Automated, Secure Deployments - no humans involved
 A Vespa-application is defined by its configuration and code, maintained in the [application package](https://docs.vespa.ai/documentation/cloudconfig/application-packages.html).
-This changes over time as schemas change, code is modified.
+This changes over time as schemas change and code is modified.
 To deploy changes safely to production, an explicit [validation](https://docs.vespa.ai/documentation/reference/validation-overrides.html) is required for potentially destructive changes.

 This makes changes to production safe, most teams deploy daily or more often.